greglank/greglank.github.io/visualization.md

 ### The Take-Away Message

-Visuzalization is a handy tool to ~~establish bragging rights~~ both summarize what happened in the past and provide strategic insights to inform future decision-making.
+Visualization is a handy tool to ~~establish bragging rights~~ both summarize what happened in the past and provide strategic insights to inform future decision-making.
 This public Tableau workbook, accessible to everyone in my poker group, is a handy tool for fun and profit!

 Link to workbook: [Rebuy Club: Tableau Public](https://public.tableau.com/app/profile/greg4796/viz/RebuyClub/WelcometotheRebuyClub)